AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_fqdn.html.markdown

 -> **NOTE:** If you are using/upgraded to Aviatrix Terraform Provider R1.5+, and an fqdn resource was originally created with a provider version <R1.5, you must modify your configuration file to match current format, and do ‘terraform refresh’ to update the state file to current format.

--> **NOTE:** In order for the FQDN feature to be enabled, `enable_snat` must be set to true in the specified gateway.
-If it is not set at gateway creation, creation of FQDN resource will automatically enable SNAT and users must rectify the diff in the Terraform state by setting `enable_nat = true` in their gateway resource.
+-> **NOTE:** In order for the FQDN feature to be enabled, `single_ip_snat` must be set to true in the specified gateway.
+If it is not set at gateway creation, creation of FQDN resource will automatically enable SNAT and users must rectify the diff in the Terraform state by setting `single_ip_snat = true` in their gateway resource.

 -> **NOTE:** In order for the FQDN feature to be enabled, the corresponding gateway's `enable_vpc_dns_server` must be set to `false` at creation.
 FQDN will automatically enable that feature, which will cause a diff in the state.
 Please add `lifecycle { ignore_changes = [enable_vpc_dns_server] }` within that gateway's resource block in order to workaround this known issue.
 Click [here](https://www.terraform.io/docs/configuration/resources.html#lifecycle-lifecycle-customizations) for more information about the `lifecycle` attribute in Terraform.